dino-/ks-rest/README.md

 You will need the [hsinstall](https://github.com/dino-/hsinstall/releases) utility version 2.6 or later for this procedure.

-Now, starting in the root of the project, do this, where VER is the version of ks-rest you are building:

-    $ hsinstall --prefix=ks-rest/ks-rest_VER/usr
-    $ mkdir ks-rest/ks-rest_VER/DEBIAN
-    $ cp -t ks-rest/ks-rest_VER/DEBIAN util/resources/DEBIAN/control util/resources/DEBIAN/conffiles

-Edit `ks-rest/ks-rest_VER/DEBIAN/control` to make sure the version matches what you're building.

-    $ sudo chown -R root:root ks-rest/ks-rest_VER
-    $ dpkg-deb --build ks-rest/ks-rest_VER

-And you should see a `ks-rest/ks-rest_VER.deb` file.
+Run the script `./util/package.sh` and you should see a `ks-rest/ks-rest_VER.deb` file with the current version.
 Check the contents if you wish with `dpkg-deb -c ...` This file can be added to the ks-rest release page on github or distributed however you wish.

+If you don't care about making a Debian .deb file, build a deployable directory like this:

+    $ hsinstall --prefix=ks-rest-VER

+Once ks-rest is installed it can be started with

+    # systemctl enable --now ks-rest

 If you must do it without `hsinstall`, I suggest this:

     $ mkdir -p ks-rest/ks-rest_VER/usr/bin
     $ stack install --local-bin-path ks-rest/ks-rest_VER/usr/bin

-And then follow the instructions above starting with the `mkdir ...DEBIAN` part.

-Once ks-rest is installed, run like this:

-    $ ks-rest PATH/TO/DIR/CONTAINING/CONF

 Some of these notes exist in a more detailed form on the developer wiki.